 To respond to the urgent needs of congregations and institutions seeking missional engagement, Pittsburgh Theological Seminary offers a 16-month graduate Certificate in Missional Leadership beginning January 2023.
 This flexible certificate program easily fits students’ busy schedules and combines online instruction, mentoring, and an in-person intensive to effectively equip mission leaders.
 Students will take one class per semester and be able to participate in a 10-day intercultural trip.

 Generous need-based and merit aid are available for those who qualify.

 Missional Leadership certificate grads may elect to later complete the Seminary’s Master of Divinity or Master of Arts in Pastoral Studies degree program.

-Students interested in this certificate program must complete Pittsburgh Theological Seminary’s standard application for admission process, and will ordinarily have an undergraduate degree.
+Students interested in this certificate program must complete Pittsburgh Theological Seminary’s standard application for admission process.

 The Graduate Certificate in Missional Leadership provides congregational mission leaders—the lay and clergy responsible for leading their congregations in local and global mission—with the tools, best practices, and space for prayerful reflection they need to reshape their people’s participation in the mission of God.